 You need to download the SOAP UI application on your machine from here: https://www.soapui.org/downloads/soapui/

 As you can see in the above screenshot there are two download options, you need to download the SoapUI Open Source.
 Just click on the ‘Download SoapUI Open Source’ button to start the downloading.

-Once you have SoapUI downloaded, install this on your machine with the default/standard settings, and after install when you open the application you will see similar to the below screenshot.
+Once you have SoapUI downloaded, install this on your machine with the default/standard settings, and after installation when you open the application you will see similar to the below screenshot.